-These insects can appear as tiny dark slivers on plants and it can be tricky to spot them unless you use a magnifying glass.
+These small insects can appear as tiny dark slivers on old and young plants, and it can be tricky to spot them unless you use a magnifying glass.

-These pests feed n plants by puncturing plant parts and sucking the juices out of leaves and stems.
+These pests feed on plants by puncturing host plant parts and sucking the juices out of leaves and stems.
 There are bout 6000 species of thrips and most of these are pests of commercially important crops.

-They can also invade houses and infest objects such as furniture and bedding. ugh….
+They can also invade your home and infest furniture and bedding. ugh….

 What is the Life Cycle of Thrips?